UhhhAaron/SaladBind/README.md

 ### Miner Setup Guide

-If you don't know what miner, algorithm or pool to pick, we have a [handy guide](MINERS.md).
+If you don't know what miner, algorithm or pool to pick, see the [handy guide](MINERS.md).

 ## Command line arguments